Conrail: Context: 1973–1976

 In the years leading to 1973, the freight railroad system of the Northeastern United States was collapsing.
-Although government-funded Amtrak took over intercity passenger services on May 1, 1971, railroad companies continued to lose money due to extensive government regulations, expensive labor costs, competition from other transportation modes, declining industrial business and other factors.
+Although government-funded Amtrak took over intercity passenger services on May 1, 1971, railroad companies continued to lose money due to declining industrial business, competition from other transportation modes, high labor and costs, expensive government regulations, and other factors.

 The largest railroad in the region, Penn Central (PC), declared bankruptcy in 1970, after less than three years of existence.
-Formed in 1968 by the merger of the New York Central Railroad and Pennsylvania Railroad (and supplemented in 1969 by the New York, New Haven and Hartford Railroad), the PC was created with almost no plans to merge the varied corporate cultures, and the resulting company was a hopelessly entangled mess.
-At its lowest point, PC was losing over $1 million a day and trains were becoming lost all over the railroad.
+Formed in 1968 by the merger of the New York Central Railroad and Pennsylvania Railroad (and a further merger with the New York, New Haven and Hartford Railroad in 1969), the PC was created with almost no plans or ability to merge the varied corporate cultures; the merged company suffered from a lack of cohesion, destructive internal competition, and operations that were a tangled mess.
+At its lowest point, PC was losing over $1 million a day and the control system was 'losing' trains all over the railroad.

 In 1972, Hurricane Agnes damaged the rundown Northeast railway network and threatened the solvency of other railroads, including the somewhat more solvent Erie Lackawanna (EL).
 In mid-1973, officials with the bankrupt Penn Central threatened to liquidate and cease operations by year's end if they did not receive government aid by October 1.
 This threat to US freight and passenger traffic galvanized Congress to quickly create a bill to nationalize the bankrupt railroads.
 The Association of American Railroads, which opposed nationalization, submitted an alternate proposal for a government-funded private company.
 Judge Fullam forced the Penn Central to operate into 1974, when, on January 2, after threatening a veto, President Richard Nixon signed the Regional Rail Reorganization Act of 1973 into law.
 The "3R Act," as it was called, provided interim funding to the bankrupt railroads and defined a new Consolidated Rail Corporation under the Association of American Railroads' plan.

 The 3R Act also formed the United States Railway Association (USRA), another government corporation, taking over the powers of the Interstate Commerce Commission with respect to allowing the bankrupt railroads to abandon unprofitable lines.
 The USRA was incorporated on February 1, 1974, and Edward G. Jordan, an insurance executive from California, was named president on March 18 by Nixon.
 Arthur D. Lewis of Eastern Air Lines was appointed chairman on April 30, and the remainder of the board was named on May 30 and sworn in on July 11.